cssr-tools/plopm/docs/text/installation.rst

 This builds OPM Flow as well as the opm Python package, and it exports the required PYTHONPATH.
 Then after execution, deactivate and activate the Python virtual environment.

 Regarding the resdata Python package, it might not be available depending on the Python version (e.g., it is not found using Python 3.9, but it is installed using Python 3.10).
-Then, it is recommended to use a Python version equal or higher than 3.10; otherwise, remove resdata from the requirements in the `pyproject.toml <https://github.com/cssr-tools/plopm/blob/main/pyproject.toml>`_, and set the flag to use the opm Python package (see the :ref:`overview`).
+Then, for macOS users, you need to use a Python version equal or higher than 3.10.

+For macOS, the LaTeX dependency can be installed from https://www.tug.org/mactex/.
+If after installation you still face an error due to LaTeX when executing plopm, then  add the flag **-latex 0** to plopm.